Sangdevin

 Sangdevin (سنگدوين) (Note: Also romanized as Sangdevīn) is a city in the Central District of Aliabad-e Katul County, (Note: Formerly Aliabad County) Golestan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Sangdevin's population was 3,671 in 862 households, when it was a village in Katul Rural District.
 The following census in 2011 counted 4,119 people in 1,180 households.
-The 2016 census measured the population as 4,203 people in 1,255 households, by which time the village had been elevated to the status of a city.
+The 2016 census measured the population as 4,203 people in 1,255 households, by which time the village had been converted to a city.